nasa-gibs/onearth/docker/README.md

 ## Docker Setup

 OnEarth uses Docker images for its services.
-The main OnEarth Docker image contains WMTS/TWMS and GetCapabilities services and is configured with several test layers.
-It requires the Time Service, which is a separate Docker image, in order to support time dynamic layers.
-A WMS Service is also available as a separate Docker image.
+The main OnEarth Docker image "tile-services" contains WMTS/TWMS tile services and is configured with several test layers.
+It requires "capabilities" and "time-services", which are separate Docker images in order to support time dynamic layers.
+Reprojection and WMS services are also available as separate Docker images.

 To build the Docker images and deploy the OnEarth stack, Update the `ONEARTH_VERSION` and `ONEARTH_RELEASE` variables in `version.sh` and source the file: `source version.sh`.

-Then run: `build.sh` and `run.sh` from the source root.
+The "deps" Docker image OnEarth dependencies must first be built before the other Docker images.
+Run `./ci/build_deps_image.sh nasagibs/onearth-deps:$ONEARTH_VERSION` to build the image.
+It can take a while to build the first time, but rebuilds are not needed unless there is a version or dependency change.

-Note that you may need to manually update the version numbers within the Dockerfiles.
+To build the OnEarth Docker images, run: `build.sh` and `run.sh` from the source root.

 Alternatively, you can run each Docker image individually by building the
 image: `docker build -t onearth .`, and then starting a container using